Mike Smith (linebacker)

-Michael Lee Smith (born September 2, 1981) is an American former professional football linebacker who serves as the outside linebackers coach for the New England Patriots of the National Football League (NFL).
+Michael Lee Smith (born September 2, 1981) is an American football coach and former linebacker who is the outside linebackers coach for the New England Patriots of the National Football League (NFL).
 He played in the NFL for the Baltimore Ravens after playing collegiately for the Texas Tech Red Raiders.
 He was selected by the Ravens in the seventh round of the 2005 NFL draft.

 Early life

 Smith attended Coronado High School in his hometown of Lubbock, Texas.
 In his senior year, he recorded 182 tackles and five interceptions.

 College career

 Smith played college football at the linebacker position for Texas Tech.
 In 2001, he was named All-Big 12 Honorable Mention and All-Big 12 Freshman Team.
 During his time there, he started in 45 games and is one of only five other Red Raider players to play in 50 games.
 He graduated in 2004 with a degree in communication studies.

 Mike Smith tackling Dominique Zeigler from the Texas Tech Red Raiders vs Baylor Bears in 2004.